nikirg/lazyfast/DOCS.md

     onkeydown="reloadComponent(this, event)"
 ></div>
 ```
-Function `reloadComponent` is library internal javascript function, based on HTMX, that reloads a component and send all input values to the server.
-There is no necessity use this function directly in your code.
-We advise to use `reload_on` parameter with a list of events.
+The `reloadComponent` function is an internal JavaScript function in the library, built on HTMX.
+It reloads a component and sends all input values to the server.
+You don't need to use this function directly in your code.
+Instead, we recommend using the `reload_on` parameter with a list of events to trigger component reloads.

 #### `is_indicator`
 This attribute is used to show or hide a tag when component is in reloading process.
 Is is equivalent to `htmx-indicator` class.
 The most frequent use case is to show a loader or spinner during reloading.